juxt/yada/README.md

 However, a leaner version of yada is available which cuts out Swagger, swagger-ui, JSON (cheshire), Transit, buddy, core.async, SSE and other fat.

-Instead of requiring `yada.yada`, require `yada.yada.lean` but otherwise use yada in the same way.

 The following differences apply:

 - yada doesn't automatically encode/decode JSON bodies, or render JSON as HTML